310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki past %}
-Urm… Well, yes, that is my number one dream, but, hm…
+Um… Well, yes, that is my number one dream, but, hm…
 {% endbubble %}

 {% bubble Kanata past %}